tezos/tezos-mirror/docs/releases/december-2019.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Create a new container that will upgrade to the new storage format.
-This is going to to take multiple days.
+This is going to take multiple days.
 Run::

   docker run -d --name upgrader \